State Policy Network: Activities

 SPN provides grant funding to its member organizations for start-up costs and program operating expenses.
 In 2011, SPN granted $60,000 in start-up funds to the Foundation for Government Accountability, a free market think tank based in Naples, Florida.
 SPN also provides practical support to its members, who meet each year at SPN conferences.
 SPN member organizations exchange ideas and provide training and other support for each other.
-A spokesperson for the progressive advocacy group People for the American Way said in 2008 that SPN trained its member organizations to run like business franchises.
-In a 2013 statement to The New Yorker, SPN president Sharp denied that SPN was a franchise and said that member organizations were free to select their own staff and priorities.
+In 2008, a spokesperson for the progressive advocacy group People for the American Way said in 2008 that SPN trained its member organizations to run like business franchises.
+In a 2013 statement to The New Yorker, then SPN president Sharp denied that SPN was a franchise and said that member organizations were free to select their own staff and priorities.

 SPN is a member of the American Legislative Exchange Council (ALEC), an organization that drafts and shares state-level model legislation for conservative causes, and ALEC is an associate member of SPN.
 SPN is among the sponsors of ALEC.

 A 2009 article in an SPN newsletter encouraged SPN members to join ALEC, and many SPN members are also members of ALEC.
 ALEC is "SPN's sister organisation," according to The Guardian.

 SPN member think tanks aided the Tea Party movement by supplying rally speakers and intellectual ammunition.

 Member organizations

 As of 2015, SPN had a membership of 65 think tanks and hundreds of affiliated organizations in all 50 states.
 Membership in SPN is by invitation only and is limited to independently incorporated 501(c)(3) organizations that are "dedicated to advancing market-oriented public policy solutions."
 The SPN membership program consists of affiliate and associate organizations.
 While affiliate members are state-based, associate members are national in scope and are not necessarily focused on a single state.
-According to Politico, SPN's associate members include a "who’s who of conservative organizations," including the Cato Institute, Heritage Foundation, Americans for Prosperity Foundation, FreedomWorks, Americans for Tax Reform, and American Legislative Exchange Council.
+According to Politico, SPN's associate members include a "who's who of conservative organizations," including the Cato Institute, Heritage Foundation, Americans for Prosperity Foundation, FreedomWorks, Americans for Tax Reform, and American Legislative Exchange Council.
 In 2011, SPN and its regular member organizations received combined total revenues of $83.2 million, according to a 2013 analysis of their federal tax filings by the liberal watchdog group Center for Media and Democracy.